as of April 19, 2014

 Running Rigging: 1/2"and 9/16" braided dacron.

-Wheels: 28” SS Destroyer in cockpit; 18” wooden spoke in wheelhouse; Hynautics hydraulic steering.
+Wheels: 28” SS Destroyer in cockpit; 18” spoke in wheelhouse; Hynautics hydraulic steering.

 Steering Quadrant: bronze crank arm for hydraulic ram and disconnect for mechanical tiller.

-Tiller: heavy duty, for emergency hand and for Monitor steering.
+Tiller: heavy duty, for hand and Monitor steering.

 Rudder Post: 1 1/2" Bronze